webdriverio/webdriverio/docs/Frameworks.md

 Options for Cucumber can be given in the config file with `cucumberOpts`.
 Check out the whole list of options [here](https://github.com/webdriverio/webdriverio/tree/master/packages/wdio-cucumber-framework#cucumberopts-options).

 To get up and running quickly with Cucumber, have a look on our [`cucumber-boilerplate`](https://github.com/webdriverio/cucumber-boilerplate) project that comes with all the step definitions you need to get stared, and you'll be writing feature files right away.

+### Skipping tests in cucumber

+Note that if you want to skip a test using regular cucumber test filtering capabilities available in `cucumberOpts`, you will do it for all the browsers and devices configured in the capabilities.
+In order to be able to skip scenarios only for specific capabilities combinations without having a session started if not necessary, webdriverio provides the following specific tag syntax for cucumber:

+`@skip([condition])`

+were condition is an optional combination of capabilities properties with their values that when **all** matched with cause the tagged scenario or feature to be skipped.
+Of course you can add several tags to scenarios and features to skip a tests under several different conditions.

+Here you have some examples of this syntax:
+- `@skip()`: will always skip the tagged item
+- `@skip(browserName="chrome")`: the test will not be executed against chrome browsers.
+- `@skip(browserName="firefox";platformName="linux")`: will skip the test in firefox over linux executions.
+- `@skip(browserName=["chrome","firefox"])`: tagged items will be skipped for both chrome and firefox browsers.
+- `@skip(browserName=/i.*explorer/`: capabilities with browsers matching the regexp will be skipped (like `iexplorer`, `internet explorer`, `internet-explorer`, ...).